Fantaaad/Auto-Vuln-Tracker/README.md

 ## 🤝 Contributing

-This is for personal practice while learning pentesting.
-Feel free to fork and modify it to fit your workflow.
+This project is for personal pentesting practice and workflow structuring while learning.
+Feel free to fork and adapt it to your workflow or learning goals.

 ---

-**✨ Track your pentesting learning with real data, visualize your progress, and keep your practice organized.**
+**✨ Organize your pentesting practice while visualizing your growth, automating your scans, and building a real workflow on Kali Linux.**